jaguililla/hexagonal_spring/README.md

   - **appointments.input.controllers**: contains the REST controllers of the application (driver adapter).
 Classes on this package cannot use any other application layer apart from domain.
   - **appointments.domain**: contains the business rules.
-Must not reference implementation details (storage, frameworks, etc.) directly, these features should be accessed abstracted by interchangeable interfaces.
+Must not reference implementation details (storage, frameworks, etc.) directly, these features should be accessed by abstract interchangeable interfaces.
 It's not a problem to reference this package from Controllers or Repositories.
   - **appointments.domain.model**: holds the business entities.
 These are the data structures used